Mike Smith (decathlete): Biography

-He attended Pinecrest Elementary School, Lakewood Intermediate School, Beaver Brae Secondary School in Kenora, Ontario, and then Central Technical School in Toronto for his final year of high school.
+Decathlete Mike Smith attended Pinecrest Elementary School, Lakewood Intermediate School, and Beaver Brae Secondary School, then completed his final year of high school at Central Technical School in Toronto, Canada.

 Smith attended the University of Toronto Commerce program during his athletic career.
-He was coached by Andy Higgins while living in Toronto, Ontario and then by Les Gramantik when he moved to live and train in Calgary, Alberta in 1994.
+He was coached by Andy Higgins while living in Toronto, and then by Les Gramantik when he moved to live and train in Calgary, Alberta in 1994.

 Smith won a silver medal at the World Junior Track and Field Championships in 1986.
-At the 1988 Olympics in Seoul, he placed 14th.
+At the 1988 Summer Olympics in Seoul, he placed 14th.
 At the 1990 Commonwealth Games Smith won a gold medal.
-In 1991, he was the silver medal winner at the World Track and Field Championships, and was the first North American to win the Götzis International Decathlon, which he won again in 1996.
+He was the silver medal winner at the 1991 World Track and Field Championships, and was the first North American to win the Götzis International Decathlon, which he won again in 1996.

-In 1992 at Barcelona, Spain, Smith was the opening ceremonies flag bearer for Canada at the Olympics.
-Unfortunately during the decathlon Smith pulled a hamstring and was forced to withdraw on the first day of the two-day competition.
+At the 1992 Summer Olympics in Barcelona, Spain, Smith was the opening ceremonies flag bearer for Canada at the Olympics.
+Unfortunately, during the decathlon, Smith pulled a hamstring and was forced to withdraw on the first day of the two-day competition.
 In 1994, he won gold at the Commonwealth Games for the second time.

-Smith was ranked in the top 10 in the world for 10 years in a row from 1989 to 1998 with his highest rankings being #2 in the world in 1991 and #3 in the world in 1995.
+Smith was ranked among the top ten decathletes in the world for ten years in a row, from 1989 to 1998, with his highest rankings being #2 in the world in 1991 and #3 in the world in 1995.